StefFrustagli/narcissism-sources/README.md

 ### Code

 The code was mainly based on Code Institute's walkthrough of the Django project.
-This is my first time using technologies such as Django and Bootstrap, so getting started has been challenging, but my goal is to make the code better going forward.
+This is my first time using technologies such as Django and Bootstrap, so it has been challenging, but my goal is to make the code better going forward.

 ### Acknowledgment

 I am very grateful to my mentor Brian Macharia for his suggestions, and to my classmate Niclas for his precious support and help.
+Also, a special thanks goes to the amazing tool that is ChatGPT: it helped me with the debugging process and whenever I got stuck.